Was US$185.99 Now $119.99

 Tip # 1: Choose the Perfect Type and Cut of Meat

 As for the cut of meat, this is actually quite dependent on how you’ll cook your meat.
 You can read more on this later but smoking meats in low temperature and slowly will be the most beneficial for your taste buds.
 So, with that information, choose the part of the meat that will be most suitable for the slow-cooking process.
 The golden rule is, the more connective tissue and fat, also known as ‘marble’, the better.
+You could always consult your grass fed beef butcher.

 Chicken meat is cheap.
 It’s readily available in the market, too.
 And of course, if the smoking process is done right, it can very well be tasty and healthy as well.